 A fear of the driving test is pretty normal.
-The driving test iteslf is generally percieved as being one of the most important milestones in ones life.
-It represents freedom from reliance on lifts from others and public transport.
+The driving test itself is generally perceived as being one of the most important milestones in one’s life.
+It represents freedom from reliance on others and public transport.
 It opens up new horizons far and wide across the local area, the country and the world as a whole.
 So, there’s no wonder that the fear of driving tests is so common.

 If the thought of the impending driving test is causing you stress and worry.
-If it’s keeping you awake at night.
-If you know you’re going to fail because your nerves will get the better of you on the day.
-Or if you fear the driving test so much you’re thinking of cancelling it or not turning up then you need to take action.
+Maybe the fear is keeping you awake at night?
+If you think you’re going to fail because your nerves will get the better of you on the day.
+Or if you fear the driving test so much you’re thinking of cancelling it or not turning up then you need to take action

 You’ve taken all the lessons and you’ve done all the practice.
 You know what to do, you know you can drive and your instructor thinks you’re ready to be let loose on the open road.
 Before this can happen there’s just one small thing that stands in your way … the driving test.